Cameron Crowe: Early life

-Cameron Crowe was born in Palm Springs, California.
+Crowe was born on July 13, 1957, in Palm Springs, California.
 His father, James A. Crowe, originally from Kentucky, was a real estate agent.
 His mother, Alice Marie (née George), "was a teacher, activist, and all-around live wire who did skits around the house and would wear a clown suit to school on special occasions."
 She worked as a psychology professor and in family therapy and often participated in peace demonstrations and causes relating to the rights of farm workers.
 Crowe's grandfather was Greek.
 Crowe was the youngest of three children, with two sisters; one died when he was young.
 The family moved often but spent a lot of time in Indio, California.
 Crowe has said that Indio was where "people owned tortoises, not dogs".
 His family finally settled in San Diego.

 Crowe skipped kindergarten and two grades in elementary school, and by the time he attended Catholic high school, he was quite a bit younger than the other students.
 To add to his alienation, he was often ill because he had nephritis.

 Crowe began writing for the school newspaper and by age 13 was contributing music reviews for an underground publication, The San Diego Door.
 He began corresponding with music journalist Lester Bangs, who had left the Door to become editor at the national rock magazine Creem, and soon he was also submitting articles to Creem as well as Circus.
 Crowe graduated from the University of San Diego High School in 1972 at age 15.
 On a trip to Los Angeles, he met Ben Fong-Torres, the editor of Rolling Stone, who hired him to write for the magazine.
 He also joined the Rolling Stone staff as a contributing editor and became an associate editor.
-During this time, Crowe interviewed Bob Dylan, David Bowie, Neil Young, Eric Clapton, Eagles, Poco, Steely Dan, members of Led Zeppelin, and Stephen Bishop.
+During this time, Crowe interviewed Bob Dylan, David Bowie, Neil Young, Eric Clapton, the Eagles, Poco, Steely Dan, members of Led Zeppelin, and Stephen Bishop.
 He was Rolling Stones youngest-ever contributor.

 Career

 1973–1976: Journalist with Rolling Stone

 Crowe's first cover story was about the Allman Brothers Band.
 He went on the road with them for three weeks at age 16, during which time he interviewed the band and the road crew.

 Because Crowe was a fan of the 1970s hard rock bands that the older writers disliked, he landed a lot of major interviews.
-He wrote predominantly about Yes, but also about Led Zeppelin, the Allman Brothers, Jackson Browne, Neil Young, Eagles, Rod Stewart, Eric Clapton, Peter Frampton, Linda Ronstadt, Crosby, Stills, Nash and Young, and Fleetwood Mac.
+He wrote about Yes, the Eagles, Led Zeppelin, the Allman Brothers Band, Jackson Browne, Neil Young, Rod Stewart, Eric Clapton, Peter Frampton, Linda Ronstadt, Crosby, Stills, Nash and Young, Fleetwood Mac and Joni Mitchell.
 Former colleague Sarah Lazin said of Crowe: "He was a pleasure to work with—a total professional.
 He was easygoing and eager to learn.
 Obviously, the bands loved him".
 Then-senior editor Ben Fong-Torres said of Crowe, "He was the guy we sent out after some difficult customers.
 He covered the bands that hated Rolling Stone."